8 November is International Day of Prayer for the Persecuted.

 Experience Outweighs Theory

-After my first night in a filthy jail cell I remembered the words of Richard Wurmbrand in his book Tortured for Christ, and I said to the other Frontline Missionaries with me: "An ounce of experience is worth a tonne of theory!"
+After my first night in a filthy, mosquito-ridden jail cell I remembered the words of Richard Wurmbrand in his book Tortured for Christ, and I said to the other Frontline Missionaries with me: "An ounce of experience is worth a tonne of theory!"
 When we were thrown into an overcrowded prison with an average of 60 prisoners crammed per 15 feet by 20 feet cell, we had the opportunity of conducting Bible studies in our prison cells at night and sharing the Gospel with 1,200 prisoners in the open courtyard by day.
 However, there was no electricity and no plumbing.
 Neither, of course, did we have our Bibles or sermon notes.
 All we could share with our fellow prisoners was what we had memorized of the Scriptures.

 Pray For the Persecuted

-This Sunday, 13 November is the International Day of Prayer for the Persecuted Church.
+Sunday, 11 November is the International Day of Prayer for the Persecuted Church.
 Of course we should be praying for the Persecuted Church throughout the year.
 However, this is a wonderful opportunity to join with hundreds-of-thousands of Christian Churches worldwide to pray for the Persecuted Church and with the Persecuted Church.

-New Film on Persecution
+Film on Persecution

 Click here for an inspiring 3 minute video: Remember the Persecuted, which you can share and show your friends, family, school and church, this week.